Adjuvo/firmware-releases/README.md

 The SenseGlove is now in boot mode.

 2. Open the Device Manager in Windows, by right clicking the Windows Icon in the taskbar and clicking on Device Manager.
-Under ports (COM & LPT) a port named *AT91 USB to Serial Converter* should be available.
+Under ports (COM & LPT) a port named *AT91 USB to Serial Converter* or *Bossa Program Port* should be available.
 Take note of the COMPORT number after the the program name.
 The figure belows shows an example:

 ![Screenshot](https://github.com/Adjuvo/firmware-releases/raw/master/comport.png "select")